Halloween Icons: From Owls to Ravens and Other Spooky Birds

 Introduction

-This mystery is why birds fit so seamlessly into the Halloween tradition.
-This special day has always blurred the boundary between the land of the living and the dead.
-Dark-feathered, restless, and mysterious, birds became perfect symbols for a night created from fear and imagination.
+This deep-rooted symbolism is why birds fit so naturally into Halloween.
+The holiday has always blurred the boundary between the living and the dead.
+Dark-feathered, watchful, and unpredictable, these birds became enduring symbols of mystery and fear.

-In this article, we explore Halloween’s most iconic birds across five haunted realms of cultural symbolism—misfortune, prophecy, trickery, soul-stealing, and nightmares.
-Each wingbeat carries myths older than Halloween itself.
+In this article, we explore some of Halloween’s most iconic birds through five themes: misfortune, prophecy, trickery, soul-stealing, and nightmares.
+Each one carries stories and meanings that are far older than Halloween itself.

 Birds belong perfectly in this kind of night.
 Unlike us, they aren't tied to the earth, yet they don't inhabit the heavens fully either.
 They occupy that odd middle ground.
 They roost on rooftops, flying over graveyards, calling out in the nighttime when all feels quiet.
 With their dark feathers and nervous calls, they were easily interpreted as omens or messengers.